-- Human-computer interaction (HCI) aims to - create interactive products that are easy and enjoyable to use. - It is highly challenging for designers to create apps which are usable and affordable to such a heterogeneous set of users.
+- create interactive products that are easy and enjoyable to use. - It is highly challenging for designers to create apps which are usable and affordable to such a heterogeneous set of users.

-- Mobile app ecosystems have been exposing a growing number of APIs through their apps - Many of these APIs involve accessing sensitive functionality and/or user data. - Android for instance allows developers to select from over 130 possible permissions. - There is an important tension between usability and privacy
+- Mobile app ecosystems have been exposing a growing number of APIs through their apps - Many of these APIs involve accessing sensitive functionality and/or user data. - Android for instance allows developers to select from over 130 possible permissions. - There is an important tension between usability and privacy mobile 🤊

-- A literature review of HCI techniques, methods and tools to enhance transparency will be performed. - Selected techniques will be analyzed and compared in terms of usability and usefulness.
+A literature review of HCI techniques, methods and tools to enhance transparency will be performed.

+- Selected techniques will be analyzed and compared in terms of usability and usefulness. - A mockup UI considering the identified aspects HCI aspects.

-Assessing privacy of smartphone apps through crowdsource comments
+Assessing privacy of smartphone apps through user comments

-Crowdsource comments
+User comments